Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 device itself, the device sends a status update at a daily basis.
 The status packet is sent on the first upload phase after activation of the device (after reboot) and then repeatedly in every upload phase that takes place a day or longer after the previous status packet.
-It has a fixed length of 7 bytes.
+It has a length of 7 or 8 bytes.
 The battery voltages and ambient temperature are encodes as 16 bit integer using little endian encoding.

 |name|type|bytes|description|example|